$35.57-$44.07 hourly / $6,165.56-$7,638.05 monthly / $73,986.72-$91,656.60 annual

 Plans, supervises, and participates in the management and maintenance of farm/agricultural activities in support of the instructional programs at Los Angeles Pierce College.

-Selection, caring (including preventative and routine herd health practices and administering medial treatments as prescribed by a veterinarian), feeding, breeding, sale, and disposal of livestock including beef, horses, sheep, goats, swine, poultry, and llamas.
+Selection, caring (including preventative and routine herd health practices and administering medial treatments as prescribed by a veterinarian), feeding, breeding, sale, and disposal of livestock such as beef, horses, sheep, goats, poultry, burros, and/or llamas.

 Operation and maintenance of farm/agricultural machinery, equipment, and facilities.

 Organizes, schedules, assigns, and reviews the work of assigned farm/agricultural employees.

 Develops and implements work methods and procedures of all phases of farm/agricultural operations, including animal health and welfare.